Labrosh/Journal/README.md

 - **Inventory**: Items and resources your character possesses
 - **Quests & Goals**: Current objectives and rumors
 - **Session Journal**: Notes from your gaming sessions
+- **AI Prompt**: A customizable field used to guide AI assistants like ChatGPT with immersive storytelling instructions

+🧠 Tip: The journal file remembers your last used file path, and filenames can be personalized—great for keeping multiple characters or campaigns!

 ## Using with AI Assistants (ChatGPT)